beshoybahaa/graduation-project-AI/quizzaty-api-langchain/README.md

 - The API uses 4 concurrent LLMs for faster processing
 - Documents are processed in batches of 50 chunks
 - Rate limiting is implemented between API calls
 - Temporary files are automatically cleaned up
+- Neo4j is used for both graph storage and vector search